 Jack Hitt, is the author of a new book, Bunch of Amateurs: A Search for the American Character.
 Most days, he’s a contributing writer to the New York Times Magazine, and occasionally contributes to the public radio program, This American Life.
 His book, Off the Road: A Modern-Day Walk Down the Pilgrim’s Route into Spain, was made into a motion picture, “The Way,” directed by Emilio Estévez and starring Martin Sheen.
 His work has won the Peabody, Livingston and Pope Awards.
 His Harper’s report on American anthropology was selected for a collection of the best science writing of the past 25 years, The Best of the Best of American Science Writing.
 His work also appears in Harper’s, Rolling Stone and Wired.
 He is currently touring a one-man show, “Making Up the Truth”—a series of his slightly incredible real-life stories woven in with the contemporary brain science that nearly answers the question, “Is any of this true?”

-Kathryn Joyce is the author of Quiverfull: Inside the Christian Patriarchy Movement (Beacon Press, 2009) and a book on adoption and religion forthcoming from PublicAffairs in 2013.
-Her freelance writing has appeared in The Atlantic, The Nation, Mother Jones, Ms., Slate, Salon, Newsweek, Religion Dispatches, The Daily Beast, The American Prospect, The Harvard Divinity Bulletin, The Massachusetts Review, Conscience, Search, The Public Eye, RH Reality Check and other publications.
-She is a 2011 Knight-Luce Fellow in Global Religion Reporting and a recipient of the 2010 “Maggie Award.”
-She is an associate editor at Religion Dispatches and former managing editor of The Revealer.org, a project of the New York University Center for Religion and Media.
+Kathryn Joyce is a journalist and author of Quiverfull: Inside the Christian Patriarchy Movement (Beacon Press, 2009) and The Child Catchers: Rescue, Trafficking and the New Gospel of Adoption (PublicAffairs, 2013), a book on adoption and religion.
+Her freelance writing has appeared in The New York Times, The Atlantic, The Nation, Mother Jones, Pacific Standard, The American Prospect, Slate, Salon, Newsweek, Ms., Religion Dispatches, The Daily Beast, The Harvard Divinity Bulletin, The Massachusetts Review, Conscience and other publications.
+A 2011 Knight-Luce Fellow in Global Religion Reporting, she has also been awarded residencies and fellowship support by the Nation Institute Investigative Fund, the Pulitzer Center for Crisis Reporting, the MacDowell Colony, and the Bellagio Center, and she was a recipient of the 2010 “Maggie Award.”

 Steven Levy bootstrapped his way into journalism in 1975 and began writing about technology in 1981—the people who make it, and its effects on all of us.
 He’s been pursuing this story ever since.
 Before he joined Wired magazine as a full time writer in 2008, he was a freelancer and worked at Newsweek as senior editor, chief technology correspondent, and writer of a column called “The Technologist.”
 He’s written six books including Hackers, Crypto, The Perfect Thing and, most recently, In the Plex, based on immersion reporting with Google.
 His writing has appeared in a wide range of publications including The New Yorker, The New York Times Magazine, Harper’s and Premiere.